fortrabbit/blog/headless-and-reactive.md

 Classical PHP with no reactivity, SSR and coupled projects come with good SEO.

-## Deployment
+## Deployment and hosting

-How can the different options be put on public server in an automated way?This is a wide subject, let's focus on the requirements for the above mentioned reactive PHP projects.
+How can the different options be put on public server in an automated way?
+This is a wide subject, let's focus on the requirements for the above mentioned reactive PHP projects.

 ### No reactivity